How to Report Email Fraud: A Step-by-Step Guide

 After obtaining a Default Judgment, the victim will have to take steps to have it enforced.

-After obtaining a Default Judgment, the victim will have to take steps to have it enforced.
+After obtaining a Default Judgment, the victim of email fraud will have to take steps to have it enforced.
 Since the funds in the bank account have been frozen, the most cost-effective way of enforcement is usually by way of garnishee proceedings.

 As part of the garnishee proceedings, the bank where the bank account is held will be joined as a party to the legal action in the capacity of a garnishee.
-Once the Court has vetted the documents and is satisfied that they are in order, it will grant a Garnishee Order to Show Cause (which also has the effect of freezing the funds in question but has to be made absolute before the bank will return the funds) and a hearing will be fixed.
+Once the Court has vetted the documents and is satisfied that they are in order, it will grant a Garnishee Order to Show Cause (which also has the effect of freezing the funds in question but has to be made absolute before the bank will return the funds to the email fraud victim) and a hearing will be fixed.